lightonai/fast-plaid/README.md

 ### Updating the Index

 The **`update` method** provides an efficient way to add new documents to an existing index while automatically maintaining centroid quality.
 It uses a buffered expansion mechanism: documents are accumulated until reaching `buffer_size`, at which point embeddings far from existing centroids are identified and used to create new centroids that are appended to the index structure.
 This ensures the index adapts to new data distributions over time.
-To update an existing embedding, you should delete it first and then add the new version with the `.update()` method.
-Warning, when using the `delete` method, the remaining documents are re-indexed to maintain a sequential order.
-If you delete document k, all documents with id > k will have their id decreased by 1.

 ```python
     def update(